ericsama1/Automation_test/README.md

 # Automation test

 This framework is in Python 3, with selenium.
 It's for automate web pages.
-In this framework, is added more method than selenium already has.
+In this framework, control more better the default selenium's find_element, because it is using explict wait.
+And this framework create an log file with the accion of selenium in the page.

 ## Instalation